-Although traditionally used as a treatment for liver diseases, there are many other potential therapeutic uses for this herb.
+Although traditionally used as a treatment for liver diseases, there are many other therapeutic claims for this herb, such as arthritis and melasma.
 What are the scientific studies reporting?
 What is the evidence that milk thistle can be used as a herbal supplement?

 Milk thistle for ulcerative colitis

 A clinical trial assessing the effect of milk thistle in patients with ulcerative colitis found that supplementing with silymarin daily for a period of six months together with standard therapy was associated with a significant reduction in disease activity index compared with patients not taking silymarin.
 In addition, more patients remained in complete remission with no flare up if they were taking silymarin compared to those who were not taking the supplement.
 The study concluded that silymarin may be useful in helping patients with ulcerative colitis to maintain remission.